-Guarantees given by banks on behalf of the Company for contractual obligations of the Company.

-The necessary terms and conditions have been complied with and no liabilities have arisen.

-(ii) Commitments

-Estimated amount of contracts remaining to be executed on capital account not provided for, net of advances
+Guarantees given by banks on behalf of the Company for contractual obligations of the Compan y - The necessary terms and conditions have been complied with and no liabilities have arisen.
+Commitments Estimated amount of contracts remaining to be executed on capital account not provided for, n of advances et 1,666 1,836 Less than Rs.
+0.5 million.

-(d) Tax expenses is net of reversal of income tax provision amounting to Rs 232 based on favourable tax assessment orders received during the quarter ended 31 March 2024.